pelkmanslab/bio325-intro-to-tissuemaps/src/1-tissuemaps.md

 Divide into two groups for the course:

 * Group 1 goes to the Pelkmans Lab first
-* Group 2 goes to the Brunner Lab first:
+* Group 2 goes to the Brunner Lab first
-  - Group 2 is further divided into sub-groups Fly & Yeast

 ## Learning Objectives